NFL defensive great Michael Strahan to be next space tourist

 Similar to previous jaunts, Strahan's flight is likely to include about three minutes of weightlessness and a view of the curvature of the Earth.
 Passengers are subjected to nearly 6 G’s, or six times the force of Earth’s gravity, as the capsule descends.

-“I want to go to space,” Strahan told Good Morning America.
+“I want to go to space,” Strahan told “GMA.”
 “I think being there at the first launch, it really was mind-blowing.”

 Amazon founder Jeff Bezos and Star Trek star William Shatner flew to space on separate New Shepard flights this year.
 Shatner became the oldest person in space, eclipsing the previous record — set by a passenger on Bezos' flight in July — by eight years.